magpylib/magpylib/docs/_pages/user_guide/gallery/gallery_tutorial_paths.md

 ## Merging paths

 Complex paths can be created by merging multiple path operations.
-This is done with vector input for the `move` and `rotate` methods, and choosing values for `start` that will make the paths overlap.
+This is done with vector input for the `move` and `rotate` methods and choosing values for `start` that will make the paths overlap.
 In the following example we combine a linear path with a rotation about self (`anchor=None`) until path index 30.
 Thereon, a second rotation about the origin is applied, creating a spiral.

 ```{code-cell} ipython3
 import numpy as np